Axial Age & Christianity

 Axial Epilogue: Paul at the Areopagus

-Paul quoted the Greek poets Epimenides of Knossos (fl. sixth century BC), Aratus of Soli (c.
-315–c.
-245 BC), and Cleanthes of Assos (c.
-330–c.
-232 BC) when he testified, "In God, we live, move, and exist.
+Paul quoted Greek poets such as Epimenides of Knossos (fl. c.
+600 BC), Aratus of Soli (c.
+315–245 BC), and Cleanthes of Assos (c.
+330–230 BC) when he declared, "In God, we live, move, and exist.
 As some of your own poets [i.e., Aratus and Cleanthes] said, 'We are his offspring'" (Acts 17:28).
-In his poem Cretica, Epimenides lamented, "They fashioned a tomb for you, holy and high one, Cretans; always liars, evil beasts, idle bellies.
+In his poem Cretica, Epimenides criticized the people of Crete: "They fashioned a tomb for you, holy and high one, Cretans; always liars, evil beasts, idle bellies.
 But you are not dead: You live and abide forever, for in you we live and move and have our being."
-Paul also quoted from Cretica when we warned Titus: "Cretans are always liars, evil brutes, lazy gluttons" (Titus 1:12).
-In Phenomena, Aratus declared:
+Paul also quoted Cretica when he warned Titus: "Cretans are always liars, evil brutes, lazy gluttons" (Titus 1:12).

 All the streets and marketplaces of humanity are full of Zeus.
-The sea and the harbors are also full of him, and everywhere, we all need Zeus, for we are also his offspring (2–5).
+The sea and the harbors are also full of him, and everywhere, we all need Zeus, for we are also his offspring (Phenomena, 2–5).

 Likewise, Cleanthes wrote: